rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

     alt: "Sparse complex vector reconstruction.
 Normalized error around -35 dB"
 ---

-Engineering problems are often too abstract to catch the eyes of laymen.
-A right representation can, however, unveil the hidden beauty of the underlying arithmetic.
+Engineering problems are often too abstract to catch the eyes of laymen, but a right representation can unveil the hidden beauty of the underlying arithmetic.

 <!--more-->